vcflib/vcflib/README.md

         -w, --window-size N       compare records up to this many bp away (default 30) -r, --reference FILE      FASTA reference file

 Generates a pseudo-ROC curve using sensitivity and specificity estimated against a putative truth set.
 Thresholding is provided by successive QUAL cutoffs.

 ### vcfsamplediff

     usage: vcfsamplediff <tag> <sample> <sample> [ <sample> ... ] <vcf file>

-    tags each record where the listed sample genotypes differ with <tag>
+Tags each record where the listed sample genotypes differ with <tag>
 The first sample is assumed to be germline, the second somatic.
 Each record is tagged with <tag>={germline,somatic,loh} to specify the type of variant given the genotype difference between the two samples.

 ### vcfsamplenames